SAP-samples/cloud-espm-cloud-native/README.md

 * Learn resilience patterns implemented in Product and Customer  services

 * *[Optional] if one has a non-trial SAP Cloud Platform Cloud Foundry account with 5.5GB of RAM or more, espm-gateway can be deployed via command `cf push espm-gateway` from CLI.*

+* When the UI is deployed, you will be presented with a screen where you can enter using the email address provided for a customer.
+The views themselves are rather simple and use databinding extensively to avoid writing lots of code.
+You can do the operations like, view details of the customer, display shopping cart, display sales order, create cart, delete cart, create sales order.

 ### Accessing the Cloud Foundry API Endpoints